11bus11/book-store1/README.md

 ## Features
 ### Shop
 The products in the shop can be shown based on their categories or the user can choose to show all the products in alphabetic order.
 When all products in a category is show they are sorted alphabetically by default.
+From the product card you can go to the product detail page.
+This is where the user can add products to the shopping bag.

 There is also a search bar where users can find products.

 ![Shop image](misc/shop-image.PNG)

 #### Product card
 A product card is created for each product found on the database.
 Each card shows an image.
 Either a specific product image, or if none is found, a placeholder image telling the user that there is no product image.
 They also show the name of the product, the author and the price.
-There is also some buttons.
-One for opening the product details (for more information, see "products details", one for adding to cart and one for adding to wishlist.
-The last two buttons has some logic to them that tells them what they should show, and if they should be shown at all.
-The "add to cart" button changes to an "out of stock" card if the stock number is below 1, and the wishlist button only shows if the user is logged in.
+There is also a button for opening the product details.
+Below the button there is some muted text telling the user if the item is in stock or not.

 ![product card image]()

 #### Product details
 When the user clicks on the button to get more information about a product, a page showing the information for the specific product opens.
-It shows the product image to the left, and all the other information about the product to the right.
-Below the pruduct information is the "add to cart"/"out of stock" (depending on the stock numbers), and "add to wishlist" buttons.
+It shows the product image to the left, and all the other information about the product to the right (in the mobile view the image is above the information).
+Below the pruduct information is the quantity selector, "add to cart"/"out of stock" and "add to wishlist" buttons.
+If the stock numbers are below 1, the "out of stock" will show up.
+This button does not link to the shopping cart.
+If the product is in stock, the "add to cart" button will appear.
+This button will add the chosen quantity of an item to the cart.
+The wishlist button only appears if the user is signed in.

 ![product detail image]()